-Metso's supreme decision-making body is the Annual General Meeting of Shareholders.
+The Audit Committee of Metso's Board of Directors has reviewed this Corporate Governance Statement.
+Metso's supreme decision-making body is the General Meeting of Shareholders.
 The Board of Directors (Board) and the President and CEO are responsible for the management of Metso.
 Other Metso executives have an assisting and supporting role.
 The Board seeks to ensure the compliance of good corporate governance principles within Metso.

-Annual General Meeting of Shareholders
+General Meeting of Shareholders

-The General Meeting is the supreme decision-making body of Metso.
+The General Meeting of Shareholders is the supreme decisionmaking body of Metso.
 The Annual General Meeting of Shareholders is held once a year before the end of June.
 It decides on the matters stipulated in the Finnish Companies Act and the Articles of Association.

-Such issues include:
+Such matters include:

-- · Adoption of the financial statements - · Use of the profit shown on the balance sheet - Election of the Chairman, Vice Chairman and members of the Board and the decision on their remuneration - · Discharging from liability the members of the Board and the President and CEO - Election of the Auditor and the decision on compensation - · Proposals made by the Board or a shareholder (e.g. amendments of the Articles of Association, the repurchase of the company's own shares, share issues, special authorizations)
+- Adoption of the financial statements - Use of the profit shown on the balance sheet - Election of the Chairman, Vice Chairman and other members of the Board and the decision on their remuneration - Discharging from liability the members of the Board and the President and CEO - Election of the Auditor and the decision on the Auditor's compensation - Proposals made by the Board or a shareholder (e.g. amendments to the Articles of Association, the repurchase of the company's own shares, share issues, special authorizations)

-We publish a notice of the Annual General Meeting no more than three months and no less than three weeks before the meeting on the company's website and in one or more widely circulated newspapers or we deliver it directly to shareholders when required by law.
-Additionally, we publish the meeting notice as a stock exchange release immediately after the Board has decided on the convening of the Annual General Meeting.
-The Annual General Meeting agenda, decision-making proposals and meeting documents are available on our website at least three weeks prior to the meeting.
+We publish a notice of the General Meeting no more than three months and no less than three weeks before the meeting on the company's website or we deliver it directly to shareholders when required by law.
+Additionally, we publish the meeting notice as a stock exchange release immediately after the Board has decided on the convening of the General Meeting.
+The General Meeting agenda, decision-making proposals and meeting documents are available on our website at least three weeks prior to the meeting.

-All shareholders registered by the record date in the company's list of shareholders maintained by Euroclear Finland Ltd have the right to attend the Annual General Meeting.
-Each share entitles the holders to one vote.
-Shareholders are entitled to have an issue put on the Annual General Meeting's agenda, provided that the issue requires a decision by the Annual General Meeting according to the Finnish Companies Act.
+All shareholders registered by the record date in the company's list of shareholders maintained by Euroclear Finland Ltd have the right to attend the General Meeting.
+Each share entitles the holder to one vote.
+Shareholders are entitled to have an issue put on the General Meeting's agenda, provided that the issue requires a decision by the General Meeting according to the Finnish Companies Act.
 The request must be submitted in writing to the Board early enough so that the issue can be included in the meeting notice.
-On our website we announce the date by which the shareholder must notify the Board of an issue to be added to the Annual General Meeting agenda.
+We announce on our website the date by which a shareholder must notify the Board of an issue to be added to the General Meeting agenda.

-Decisions are primarily made by a simple majority of votes; such decisions include the approving of the financial statements, payment of dividends, election of Board members and auditors and their remuneration, and discharging from liability the members of the Board and the President and CEO.
+Decisions are primarily made by a simple majority of votes; such decisions include approving of the financial statements, payment of dividend, election of Board members and auditors and their remuneration, and discharging the members of the Board and the President and CEO from liability.

-The Annual General Meeting was held in Helsinki on March 27, 2015.
-A total of 1,458 shareholders representing about 60.13 percent of the company's votes participated in it either in person or by power of attorney.
-The Annual General Meeting approved the financial statements and discharged the members of the Board of Directors and the company's President and CEO from liability for the financial year 2014.
-The meeting approved the Board of Directors' proposal to pay a dividend of EUR 1.05 per share and in addition, the Board of Directors was authorized to decide on the payment of an extra dividend of up to EUR 0.40 per share and the authorization could be used if the sale of Metso's Process Automation Systems business to Valmet Corporation is completed.
-The minutes of the meeting and other relate documents can be found on Metso's website at www.metso.com/AGM.
+The Annual General Meeting was held in Helsinki on March 21, 2016.
+A total of 1,396 shareholders representing approximately 56.60 percent of the company's votes participated in it either in person or by power of attorney.
+The Annual General Meeting approved the financial statements and discharged the members of the Board of Directors and the company's President and CEO from liability for the financial year 2015.
+The meeting approved the Board of Directors' proposal to pay a dividend of EUR 1.05 per share.
+The minutes of the meeting and other related documents can be found on Metso's website at www.metso.com/investors.